As an HDR student at the University of Sydney you have rights outlined in University policies. For supervision, you have the right to:

 Request items from other libraries: the Library can source articles/books for your research that aren’t held at the University of Sydney.

-If you supervisor is away for a month or more, they should make suitable arrangements to ensure that you have ongoing supervision.
+If your supervisor is away for a month or more, they should make suitable arrangements to ensure that you have ongoing supervision.
 This may mean increased contact with you while they are away.
-Where the absence is foreseeable, the supervisor must notify the Head of School, other supervisors and you at least one month before their date of departure.
+If your supervisor knows about the absence in advance, they must notify the postgraduate coordinator, your other supervisors and you at least one month before their date of departure.
 If a supervisor is intending to retire or resign, you should be consulted and actively involved in planning the arrangements for your supervision.

 Your supervisor is expected to provide you with assistance in developing important applications, research plans and reports on progress.

-Some supervisory relationships become abusive or bullying in nature, and this is never acceptable: you deserve to be treated with respect, and have the right to raise a complaint against your supervisor to the Faculty of the University.
-If you experience problems with your supervisor that cannot be addressed within your Faculty, contact SUPRA for support.
+Some supervisory relationships become abusive or bullying in nature, and this is never acceptable: you deserve to be treated with respect and have the right to raise a complaint against your supervisor to the faculty or the University.
+If you experience problems with your supervisor that cannot be addressed within your faculty, contact us for support.

 You have a right to change your supervision arrangements.
 Many students think about changing their topic or supervisor.
 Sometimes changes are justified.
 It is important to carefully consider such decisions and the consequences.
 How will a change affect your wellbeing, scholarship, project, publications etc?
 Can the problem be resolved without changing supervisor?

 If you want to have a productive and respectful relationship with your supervisor, you need to take equal responsibility in nurturing that relationship.
 Changing supervisors can be stressful, awkward, or simply not an option.
-If your supervisor chooses to end the supervisory relationship, be aware that the Faculty may not be able to appoint a replacement.
+If your supervisor chooses to end the supervisory relationship, be aware that the faculty may not be able to appoint a replacement.
 In such a situation, the expectation will be for you to find a new supervisor.
 If your research topic or area is narrow, this may be difficult.

-The University maintains a website called Research Supervisor Connect, a register of all individuals approved as research and auxiliary supervisors for HDR students:
+The University maintains a website called Research Supervisor Connect, a register of all individuals approved as research and auxiliary supervisors for HDR students.